TrippingKelsea/Hydravisor/technical_design/mcp.design.md

 # MCP Message Design for Hydravisor

-**Version:** 0.1.0
+**Version:** 0.1.2
 **File:** `./mcp.design.md`

 ---

 ## 🎯 Purpose

 This document specifies the structure, semantics, and message flow design of the Model Context Protocol (MCP) as used within Hydravisor.
 It serves as a schema contract for agent interaction, AI orchestration, and VM lifecycle messaging.
+It defines the Model Context Protocol (MCP) used within Hydravisor to enable structured, secure message routing between local agents, AI models, and virtual machines.
+It formalizes the semantics of session scope, command structure, routing logic, and policy enforcement.

 ---